Vehicle-Vision/developer-test/README.md

 [ ] Document the 3 mistakes and what you would do to fix them

-*They are general mistakes i.e. you do not need DB access to spot them.*
+*These are general mistakes i.e. you do not need DB access to spot them.*

 ## Improvements